profi200/open_agb_firm/README.md

 * [Corelink DMA-330 assembler](https://github.com/profi200/dma330as)
 * [CTR firm builder](https://github.com/derrekr/ctr_firm_builder)

 Additionally, 7-Zip (or on Linux, p7zip) needs to be installed to make release builds.
-Also make sure the dma330as and CTR firm builder binaries are in the $PATH environment variable and accessible to the Makefile.
+Also, make sure that the dma330as and CTR firm builder binaries are in the $PATH environment variable and accessible to the Makefile.
 Build open_agb_firm as a debug build via `make` or as a release build via `make release`.

 ## How to use
 The process to set up and launch open_agb_firm is similar that of [GodMode9](https://github.com/d0k3/GodMode9).